Constant Curvature Curve Tube Codes for Low-Latency Analog Error Correction: Numerical Experiments

-As expected, our proposed code performs reasonably well in the low SNR region.
-The feature combinations that involve AO features are significantly better than the ones using raw observations, TP, and Raw+TP cases at SNRs below 0 dB.
-For example, the 100-dimensional Raw+AO case produces an SDR performance of +13 dB at an SNR level of -5 dB, which is 11 dB better than the Raw Observations case.
-At high SNRs, the opposite is true: the Raw Observation, TP and Raw+TP cases achieve exceedingly high SDR levels.
-The channel SNR at which we experience the elbow in the curves is a consequence of the maximization of the minimum circumradius function and occurs around $5\num{-10}$ dB SNR.
+As expected, the MLP decoder performs reasonably well in the low \textrm{SNR} region.
+The feature combinations that involve AO features have a much shorter inference time and perform significantly better than the ones using raw observations, TP, and Raw+TP cases at \textrm{SNRs} below $0$ dB.
+For example, the $100$-dimensional Raw+TP+AO case produces an \textrm{SDR} performance of $+13$ dB at an \textrm{SNR} level of $\minus5$ dB, which is $11$ dB better than the Raw Observations case.
+At high \textrm{SNRs}, the $40$-dimensional Raw, TP and Raw+TP cases achieve exceedingly high \textrm{SDR} levels.
+The channel \textrm{SNR} at which we experience the elbow in the curves is a consequence of the maximization of the minimum circumradius function and occurs around $5\num{-10}$ dB \textrm{SNR}.

+The repetition code with the LMMSE decoder performs the best of all decoders at \textrm{SNR} levels below $0$ dB for $n = 2$, $4$, $6$, and $8$.
+At extremely low SNRs, it approaches the OPTA.
+On the other hand, at higher \textrm{SNR}s or higher coding dimensions, the repetition code LMMSE performance is similar to that of the mean estimator.

+For odd BW expansion factors, Fig.~\ref{fig:perf_n3} shows the performance of the MLP decoder for $n=3$ using raw observations.
+The MLP decoder follows OPTA up to about $0$ dB \textrm{SNR}.
+Above $+3$ dB \textrm{SNR}, the performance of the $n=4$ case exceeds that of $n=3$, as expected because of the larger bandwidth expansion factor.
+However, the $n=3$ case performs better below $+3$ dB \textrm{SNR}.
+This could be attributed to the fact that in the odd-dimensional case, the geometry is a helix and not a flat torus as in the even-dimensional case.
+In other words, different geometries result in different slopes of the \textrm{SDR} curve.